-- > export LD LIBRARY PATH="\${HOME}/NX/nxcomp:\ - > \${HOME}/NX/nxcompext:\${HOME}/NX/nx-X11/exports/lib"
+- > export LD LIBRARY PATH="\${HOME}/NX/nxcomp:\ - > \${HOME}/NX/nxcompext:\${HOME}/NX/nxcompshad:\ - > \${HOME}/NX/nx-X11/exports/lib"

 nxproxy is able to compress X traffic with ratios ranging from 10:1 to 1000:1 and more.
 The way Xcomp/nxproxy achieves these results is through extensive caching and differential compression of X protocol requests and replies.
-Differential compression means that any X protocol message is analysed to find a similar message encoded in the past.
+Differential compression means that any X protocol message is analyzed to find a similar message encoded in the past.
 If similarities are found, only the differences are sent through the link.

-NOMACHINE Building and using NX Open Source components Prepared by: Gian Filippo Pinzari N°: D-110/05-NXS-DOC Approved by: Gian Filippo Pinzari Signature: Date: 07/10/2005 Amended:
+NOMACHINE Building and Using NX Open Source Components Prepared by: Marcello Blancasio [No] : D-811_003-NXB-OSC Approved by: Silvia Regis Signature: Date: 12/11/2008 Amended:

 Images are encoded and compressed through a set of different methods.
-Encoding is usually performed by NX agents, using high-level functions built in Xcompext library.
-Agents can choose different methods, according to the type of session being run.
-Encodings exist for JPEG, PNG, raw bitmaps, as well as for special formats like Hextile and Tight, used by VNC sessions, and RDP bitmaps, used by Windows Terminal Server.
+Encoding is usually performed by the X11 agent (nxagent), using high-level functions built in Xcompext library.
+The X11 agent can choose different methods, according to the type of session being run: JPEG, PNG, raw bitmaps, Z compression, run-length encoding.

 Images encoded in one of the available methods are further compressed and cached by nxproxy.
 Cache populated at run time by local and remote proxies is saved on disk at the time session is shut down.
-When a new session is negotiated, a list of available caches is sent through the link.
+When a new session is negotiated, a list of available cache references is sent through the link.
 If a matching cache is found, proxies load the cache from the disk, so further increasing compression efficiency.

-A normal KDE session start-up, running through a modem link, can require as few as 35KB of data to be completed, resulting in a compression ratio of 200:1.
+A normal KDE session start-up, running through a modem link, can require as little as 35KB of data to be completed, resulting in a compression ratio of 200:1.